whage/whage.github.io/_posts/2025-11-07-being_mediocre_in_my_career.md

 I think I finally came to terms with my mediocrity as a software guy.

-In early 2025 I quit workgin for a big multi-national company to be the sole full-time developer at a small small company that I helped start with a former colleague.
+In early 2025 I quit working for a big multi-national company to be the sole full-time developer at a small small company that I helped start with a former colleague.
 I have been working for large software companies since 2018 and I realised that these places are not really aligned with my goals.